lassomedia/EBFoundation/README.md

 EBAssert contains various flavors of assertion macros that allow clients to print detailed assertion information (such as file name, line number, and asserted expression), handle assertion failures, and raise exceptions.

+## EBObservation

+EBObservation is an elegantly simple key-value observing (KVO) wrapper, which supports blocks and automatic de-registration of observers.

 ## EBSingleton

 EBSingleton is an abstract class that implements singleton behavior.
 Subclasses implement their initialization by overriding `-initSingleton`, and clients retrieve the singleton instance via `-sharedInstance`.